khronokernel/Getting-Started-With-OpenCore/README.md

 * AppleCpuPmCfgLock: NO (Only needed when CFG-Lock can't be disabled in BIOS)
 * AppleXcpmCfgLock: NO (Only needed when CFG-Lock can't be disabled in BIOS)
+* DisbaleIOMapper: NO (Needed to get around VT-D if unable to disable in BIOS, can interfere with Firmware)
 * ExternalDiskIcons: YES (External Icons Patch, for when internal drives are treated as external drives)
 * ThirdPartyTrim: NO (Enables TRIM, not needed for AHCI or NVMe SSDs)
 * XhciPortLimit: YES (This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution to USB.
 Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.
 It's intended use is for those that do not have a USB map.)